 State Funding for integrated student supports and resources

-State budgets can provide funding to support the coordination and delivery of integrated services and supports.
+State budgets can provide funding to support the coordination and delivery of integrated student supports.
 This can include student/family resource centers and school-based health centers, for example, as well as the community school directors who are critical to ensuring tight coordination of services with minimal disruption to the school day.
 Some of the examples below also explicitly link funding for resource coordination to family and community engagement efforts.
 This is smart policy, since the two pillars are closely linked and, when done well, reinforce each other.
 (There are also examples of this linking in Chapter 5, on active family and community engagement.)

 Connecticut passed Senate Bill 458 in 2012, building on Chapter 163 of the state’s General Statutes, which in 2000 established family resource centers at public school sites.
 This update provided for at least 10 new centers and at least 20 new or expanded school-based health clinics in the state’s lowest-performing districts.
 As of a 2009 evaluation, these centers received approximately $6 million in funding (in the form of $100,000 grants) and served nearly 20,000 children and families.
 These resource centers promote “comprehensive, integrated, community-based systems of family support and child development services located in public school buildings,” including full-day and school-age child care, resource and referral services, parenting and adult education classes, training for family day care providers, and teen pregnancy prevention.